vasilhsfoto/test/ReadMe.txt

 4. What would you do to increase its execution performance ?

-This replies to the 3rd question as well, how to make the program more efficient in terms of performance.
+This replies to the 2nd question as well, how to make the program more efficient in terms of performance.
-I) One solution, is to load parts of the smallest file into memory (so to avoid outOfMem exception) and compare them against the second file.
-Then you repeat the process until you have examined all the content of the smallest file.
+I) Split one file into let's say equally fixed chuncks that can be held into Heap.
+Compare every chunck of first file with the content of the second file.
+Emit the common words into your result set.
+Repeat the process till you examine the last chunck of first file.
-This way you need to read the second file more than once.
+pros: you avoid outMemException

-II) Using a framework for parallel processing of vast amount of data. like Map Reduce (M/R) on top of Hadoop.
-Without going into details of how to solve the problem utilizing M/R; the solution given is equal to Map Side join.
+downsides: you need to re-read the content of the second file

-A reduce side join would be an good fit in case we want to deal with vast volumes of Data.
+II) Using a distributed processing framework like M/R on top of HDFS.